 9. Hard Liquor

-Invented by Native American tribes, pemmican is still a favorite of survivalists looking for a long-lasting source of protein.
+Invented by Native American peoples, pemmican is still a favorite of survivalists looking for a long-lasting, portable source of protein.
 Original recipes included dried meat from big game animals like elk or buffalo, which was ground into a powder and mixed with available berries and rendered fat.
 The finished pemmican could then be eaten raw, stewed, or fried.
 Today, recipes for pemmican are often slightly modified, given food safety and dietary concerns and available ingredients, but some still swear by the superfood’s staying power.